Here at TextUnited, we understand that translation projects can become complex, costly and time-consuming.

-Here at Text United, we understand that translation projects can become complex, costly and time consuming.
 As well as this, cluttered and unclear procedures can cause huge amounts of undue stress!
-With that in mind, we’re taking it back to basics with some simple advice to help you create clean, streamlined workflows that will save you both time and money.
+With that in mind, we’re taking it back to basics with some simple advice to help you create a clean, streamlined translation workflow that will save you both time and money.

 #1.
 Define your translation process